Banging Toolbox

 1. When to use a belt sander?

-• Various types of motors and speed control depending on your budget and how much power you need for each job using the variable speed control.
+• Various types of motors and speed control depend on your budget and how much power you need for each job using the variable speed control.

 • Big flat sanding platform to cover wide surfaces.

-• Dust collection vents can clog and need cleaning on cheaper tools.
+• Dust collection vents can clog and need cleaning with cheaper tools.

-• Need to get the right size belts (Cheaper belts can snap, cheaper tools can snap the belts also).
+• Need to get the right size belts (Cheaper belts can snap, and cheaper tools can snap the belts too).

 • Some belt sanders are heavy and require PPE such as glasses and earmuffs to protect you from flying debris and noise.